On the Hausdorff dimension of graph of random vector-valued Weierstrass function: Introduction

-where $\phi$ is a Lipschitz function with period $1$, and the parameters satisfy $b>1$ and $1/b<a<1$.
+where $\phi$ is a Lipschitz function with period $1$.
 He showed that the function satisfies a H\"older condition almost surely, and both the packing dimension and box dimension of its graph equal $2 + {\log a}/{\log b}$ almost surely.
-In 2011, Baránski \cite{Baranski2011} extended the result to the general deterministic Lipschitz periodic function
+Baránski \cite{Baranski2012} extended the result to the deterministic Weierstrass-type function $f^\phi(x) = \sum_{n=0}^\infty a_n \phi(b_n x +\theta_n)$ and determined both the Hausdorff and box dimensions of its graph, with the dimension depending on the rapidly growing frequencies satisfying \(a_{n+1}/a_n\to 0\) and \(b_{n+1}/b_n\to \infty\).